Sidoti Gallery Artists

 • Mena Levit

 A classical opera singer & voice teacher by trade, I have always been interested in art, but never formally trained on it.
 My favorite subjects are flowers, animals, still life, and more recently, portraits.
 I’m convinced that art must go far beyond technique to touch people’s hearts.
-As a performer, with a significant musical theater background I often find myself attracted to the story behind the character and try to bring my own personal experience and feelings into my paintings by capturing a very specific emotion and moment.
-Being able to accomplish this with soft pastels, pencils, and my fingers seems magical to me, and the results of the creative process never cease to amaze me.
+As a performer, with a significant musical theater background I often find myself attracted to the story behind the character.

 • KT Morse